jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/83/Down_the_Rabbit_Hole_%28311526846%29.jpg/1200px-Down_the_Rabbit_Hole_%28311526846%29.jpg?20220726070017" alt="Alice in Wonderland with the Rabbit" title="Image Source: https://commons.wikimedia.org/wiki/File:Down_the_Rabbit_Hole_(311526846).jpg" width = "35%" align="right" style="padding-right: 20px;">

 Most Wikipedia pages contain embedded hypertext links to other Wikipedia pages for additional information.
 While there’s basically one layer of abstraction for each Wikipedia page, there are many layers of abstraction within the Wikipedia environment.
-As readers follows the embedded links they dive deeper into details for additional context, but it’s the readers' choice to do so.
+As readers follow the embedded links they dive deeper into details for additional context, but it’s the readers' choice to do so.
 Sometimes readers go so far down the [Wiki Rabbit Hole](https://en.wikipedia.org/wiki/Wiki_rabbit_hole) that they forget where they started.

 What if a Wikipedia editor didn’t want to create a new page and reference it via an embedded link?
 What if they put the new content in the current page, even if that content strayed from the page’s original topic?
-And then another editor added more content to that content further straying from the page’s original topic?
+And then another editor added more content to that content further straying from the page’s original topic.

 If this pattern continues, the page will soon become bloated with off-topic details.
 The reader may have to read the entire page, but it may not be obvious which content is part of the original topic and which content contains supporting off-topic content.